nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_bluetooth_le.md

 Known issues:
 -   When CS Subevents are configured very close from each other (<700us), some Subevents may be aborted with reason 0x3.
 -   When CS offset is configured too close from ACL anchor point, the anchor point may not be served (TX on central or RX on peripheral will not happen).
 Ideally, CS Offset should be configured greater than 1ms.
+-   Huge RTT bias when using 2 Mbps BT2 PHY.
 -   RTT bias compensation:
     - For parts not properly configured at production (IFR blank), RTT bias may not be compensated properly.
 Consequently, an inaccuracy of +/-2m may be observed.